A Guide To Getting A Legal Online Gaming License

 New Jersey allows businesses which are applying for a sports betting license to proceed with their applications while simultaneously negotiating with land based casinos; the state regulatory body will even accept provisional applications without a closed deal on an agreement.

 Because of the disproportionate power of casinos in negotiating deals with online sports books, license applicants are more likely to be successful when they engage a qualified attorney to help them navigate the contractual challenges of these commercial agreements.
-An experienced gaming attorney can also assist in due diligence, assessing the market conditions to determine whether the costs and time frame of an application will ultimately generate the desired level of profit.
+An experienced online gaming attorney can also assist in due diligence, assessing the market conditions to determine whether the costs and time frame of an application will ultimately generate the desired level of profit.

 For states like New York with tribal casinos, the ability to negotiate a viable agreement is further complicated by the extensive advantages given to operations on tribal lands: tribes may offer multiple skins, and they do not pay taxes on their revenue.